Bradley-Stradling/BreadCo_Elk_Stack/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the webserver machines.

-We have installed the following Beats on these machines:
+The following beats were installed on the webserver machines:

--Filebeats:
+-Filebeats: Exports system logs to the elk stack server for parsing and presentation.

--Metricbeats:
+-Metricbeats: Tracks and sends docker container usage to the elk stack server for presentation.

 ### Using the Playbooks